-There is some personal information which may be withheld under the Privacy Act (see Sections 27-29 of the Privacy Act).
+There is some personal information which may be withheld under the Privacy Act 2020 (see Sections 49-53).

 Generally, the College will withhold information if disclosure will mean:

 - the unwarranted disclosure of the affairs of another person; - if disclosure of information is an evaluation or an opinion compiled solely for the purposes of awarding scholarships or awards, honours or other benefits and the evaluation or opinion was given in confidence; - a breach of legal professional privilege; - if the request is obviously not made for any legitimate reason, or the information requested is trivial.